weiyanminoo/tp/docs/UserGuide.md

 * `untag 1 W1` untags the first person from the wedding event `W1`

-### Filtering contacts: `filter`
+### Filtering Contacts: `filter`

-Filters contacts related to a specified wedding id.
+Filters contacts related to a specified wedding ID.

 Format: `filter WEDDING_ID`

 * Filters contacts that are tagged with the specified `WEDDING_ID`
-* Wedding id is the unique identifier of the wedding event.
+* Wedding ID is the unique identifier of the wedding event.
-* Only the Wedding event corresponding to the `WEDDING_ID` will be displayed in the list of Weddings.
+* Only the wedding event corresponding to the `WEDDING_ID` will be displayed in the list of weddings.

 Examples:
 * `filter W2` displays the details of `W2` and returns the contacts that are tagged to `W2`.